 If you have never ran with a running group, I highly recommend it.
 It is a great way to push your running limits and you will probably develop a number of lifelong friendships.

-I was lucky enough to enjoy a number of years running with a particular group of running friends until I relocated to another country four years ago.
+I was very lucky to enjoy many years of running with a particular group of running friends up until I relocated to another country four years ago.
 Since then I have been doing mostly solo running.

 In the beginning it was very difficult and there were a number of reasons for this, e.g. a very hot climate, an unfamiliar area and it was mentally difficult running alone as I had never done it before.
 I could have made it somewhat easier for myself if I listened to music while running or if I ran indoors on a treadmill, but I had decided years before that these were two things that I did not want to make part of my running.

 I enjoy listening to music but for me personally, I want quiet time while I am running so I can increase my awareness and strengthen my mind and body connection.
 I believe that the more we develop our strength in these areas, the more we can enjoy running and the less we will be concerned with injuries.

 The reason I decided not to run on a treadmill is that I want to run outdoors whenever possible, even in extremely hot or cold temperatures.
 Also, I feel that running on a treadmill is not natural running as the machine projects us forward mechanically.
 Thus far I have been lucky and have not had to resort to treadmill running.
 Although during a few Canadian winters, I have had to resort to an indoor track when running conditions outdoors were just too dangerous.